succinctlabs/sp1-contract-call/README.md

 where `[example]` is one of the following
 * `uniswap`
     * Fetches the price of the UNI / WETH pair on Uniswap V3.
+    * Outputs a file called [plonk-fixture.json](examples/uniswap/contracts/src/fixtures/plonk-fixture.json), which contains everything you need to verify the proof on chain.
+    * To see an example of on-chain verification, take a look at the [contracts](./examples/uniswap/contracts/) directory.
 * `multiplexer`
     * Calls a contract that fetches the prices of many different collateral assets.
-    * The source code of this contract is found in `examples/multiplexer/ZkOracleHelper.sol`.
+    * The source code of this contract is found [here](./examples/multiplexer/ZkOracleHelper.sol).
     * Due to the size of this program, it's recommended to use the [SP1 Prover network](https://docs.succinct.xyz/generating-proofs/prover-network.html) to generate proofs for this example.